heimdahl-xyz/docs/TransfersTutorial.md

 - `token`: Token symbol (USDT, USDC, WETH, etc.)
 - `from`: Sender address (0x...)
 - `to`: Recipient address (0x...)
-- `address`: Single address to query (either as sender or receiver)
+- `wallet`: Single wallet to query (either as sender or receiver)
-- The final parameter is currently set to `all` which is reserved for filter by amount bucket it belogns to (small, large or whale depending on particular tokens circulating supply)
+- The final parameter is currently set to `all` which is reserved for filter by amount bucket it belonss to (small, large or whale depending on particular tokens circulating supply)

 ## Example Usage